PritRaj1/Genetic-vs-Tempering-Optimisation-Comparison/README.md

 In addition, the `src/algorithms/` directory hosts the classes implementing the CGA and PT algorithms, offering a closer look at the core functionalities.
 Meanwhile, the `src/utils/` directory provides a collection of utility functions crucial to the entire codebase.
 Each function is documented with a docstring, and the code itself is commented for clarity.

 ## Interesting Figures to Enjoy
-Please read the report for a explanation of these tasty figures:
+Please read the report for a explanation of these figures:

 ![Continuouse Genetic Algorithm Initial Iterations](<figures/Permanent Images/0.1_0.65_Population.png>)
 ![Parallel Tempering Optimisation Loop](<figures/Permanent Images/PT_Optimal_Tuning.png>)